 Rome has more than 900 churches all over the city and, with this high number, it appears to be the city with the largest amounts of cathedrals in the world.
 Certainly, while planning a trip to Rome, you can’t think to visit all of them and see other iconic sites, too.
 This choice could be hard as all of these landmarks come from different ages and still fiercely display all of their beauty.
 Thanks to this guide though, you might be able to find the best churches in Rome that you cannot miss!

+While the information we provide in this post is free, we also sell tours at reasonable prices.
 Are you visiting Rome?
 Let us make your visit to the Eternal City an unforgettable one.
 We offer highly-acclaimed Rome tours, including our super exclusive Vatican Gold Tour and our Rome in a Day tour.
 Enter the Vatican Museums an hour and a half before the general public, witness Michelangelo’s Sistine Chapel at its most serene.
 And of course, see the Vatican with a local, English-speaking guide.

 St. Peter’s Basilica

 According to tradition, this landmark stands above the soil where Saint Peter was buried.
 Thanks to the first Christian emperor, Costantino, the works to erect this cathedral started in 318 A.D.
 After many years though, the project was not over yet.
 In 1506, Pope Julius II decided to start the project over and asked the famous artist and architect, Bramante, to develop a new idea.
 After more than one century, in 1626, the Saint Peter Cathedral was finally consecrated.

 The façade that we admire today was completed by Carlo Maderno in 1614.
 The artist followed the initial project developed by Bramante and then perfected by Michelangelo.
 The statues on top display all the Apostles, except for Saint Peter.